pbek/QOwnNotes/webpage/src/getting-started/browser-extension.md

 You can also **manage your bookmarks in notes** with the note tag `bookmarks` (changeable in the settings).
 These links can also have tags and a description that will be shown in the browser extension.

+New bookmarks are stored in a note called `Bookmarks` (also changeable in the settings).

 ::: tip
 You can also import your browser bookmarks into QOwnNotes with the web companion browser extension!
 :::